zmlka/undisciplinary/kubernets_diagramtic_primer.md

 tags: Kuberenets, AWS, High Availability, Guide, Beginner, Architecture, HA
 ---

-_*Note*: I am far from a Kubernetes expert.
+_ NOTE: I am far from a Kubernetes expert.
 This guide was written based on an introduction given by [Jakub Scholz](https://github.com/scholzj).
 This is something I wrote so as to not forget it._